ainalmalek/UrbanMart_E-commerce_Sales_Profitability_Analytics/README.md

 1. What are the overall sales and profitability trends?
 2. Which categories and products generate the most revenue and profit?
-3. Which regions are performing the best?
+3. Which regions are performing the best and where are the opportunities?
-4. Which customers contribute the most revenue?
-5. How concentrated is revenue among high-value customers?
+4. Which customers contribute the most revenue, and how concentrated is revenue among high-value customers?
-6. Do higher discounts increase sales volume?
-7. Do discounts negatively affect AOV and profitability?
+5. Do higher discounts increase sales volume without negatively affecting AOV and profitability?
-8. What factors are associated with higher profit margins?
+6. What factors are associated with higher profit margins?

 ---